 Dropbox Inc., a provider of online storage, is partnering with Samsung Electronics Co.
-(005930) to preload its application on smartphones and tablets running Google Inc. (GOOG)’s Android operating system.
+(005930) to preload its application on smartphones and tablets running Google Inc. (GOOG:US)’s Android operating system.

 The app will come installed on Samsung devices distributed worldwide later this year, said Lars Fjeldsoe-Nielsen, head of mobile business development at Dropbox, in a telephone interview.
 The announcement of the partnership with the San Francisco-based company is tied to a Samsung event in London today.